samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 You can [read more about it here](../../Design/DesignSystem), but at a high level, is a set of tools and patterns for applying a *Design System* to a React site.
-It encourages defining the building blocks of the system (tokens, elements, components) at the site level, and then applying them consistently across your site--or even abstracting them to a reusable package, allowing you to apply the same design system to multiple sites, extending it as needed.
+It encourages defining the building blocks of the system (tokens, elements, components) at the package level, and then applying them consistently across your site--or even multiple sites, extending and adapting it as needed.

 Upon completion of this tutorial, you will end up with code similar to the following: